Nelson Agholor: 2019

-In Week 2 against the Atlanta Falcons, Agholor caught eight passes for 107 yards and his first receiving touchdown of the season.
+During Week 2 against the Falcons, Agholor caught eight passes for 107 yards and his first receiving touchdown of the season.
 However, with his team down late in the fourth quarter, he dropped a wide-open pass that could have led to the go-ahead score after losing it in the lights of Mercedes-Benz Stadium.
 The Eagles lost the game 24–20 as a result.

 In Week 3 against the Detroit Lions, Agholor caught eight passes for 50 yards and two touchdowns as the Eagles lost 27–24.
-Overall, Agholor finished the 2019 season with 39 receptions for 363 receiving yards and three receiving touchdowns.
+Overall, Agholor finished the 2019 season with 39 receptions for 363 yards and three touchdowns.

 Las Vegas Raiders

 On March 25, 2020, Agholor signed a one-year contract with the Las Vegas Raiders.

 Agholor entered training camp competing for a starting wide receiver job against Tyrell Williams, Zay Jones, Hunter Renfrow, and rookies Henry Ruggs and Bryan Edwards.
-At the end of training camp, head coach Jon Gruden named Agholor the fourth wide receiver on the Raiders’ depth chart, behind Ruggs, Edwards, and Renfrow.
+At the end of training camp, head coach Jon Gruden named Agholor the fourth wide receiver on the Raiders' depth chart, behind Ruggs, Edwards, and Renfrow.

 Agholor made his debut with the Raiders in Week 1 against the Carolina Panthers.
-During the game, Agholor caught one pass for a 23 yard touchdown in the 34–30 win.
+During the game, Agholor caught one pass for a 23-yard touchdown in the 34–30 road victory.

-Following an injury to Edwards in Week 3, Agholor stepped into the starting lineup in Week 4 against the Buffalo Bills and caught 4 passes for 44 yards and a touchdown.
-In Week 5 against the Kansas City Chiefs, Agholor caught two passes for 67 yards, including a 59-yard touchdown reception, as the Raiders won 40–32.
-In Week 7 against the Tampa Bay Buccaneers, he had five receptions for 107 receiving yards and a touchdown in the 45–20 loss.
-In Week 14, against the Indianapolis Colts, he had five receptions for 100 yards and a touchdown in the 44–27 loss.
-In Week 16 against the Miami Dolphins, Agholor recorded five catches for 155 yards, including an 85 yard touchdown reception, during the 26–25 loss.
-Agholor finished the season with 48 receptions for 896 yards and eight touchdowns in 16 games (13 starts).
+Following an injury to Edwards in Week 3, Agholor stepped into the starting lineup in Week 4 against the Bills and caught four passes for 44 yards and a touchdown.
+During Week 5 against the Chiefs, Agholor caught two passes for 67 yards, including a 59-yard touchdown reception, as the Raiders won 40–32.
+Two weeks later against the Buccaneers, he had five receptions for 107 receiving yards and a touchdown in the 45–20 loss.
+During Week 14 against the Indianapolis Colts, he had five receptions for 100 yards and a touchdown in the 44–27 loss.
+Two weeks later against the Miami Dolphins, Agholor recorded five receptions for 155 yards, including an 85-yard touchdown reception, during the narrow 26–25 loss.
+He finished the 2020 season with 48 receptions for 896 yards and eight touchdowns in 16 games and 13 starts.

 New England Patriots

-2021 season

-On March 19, 2021, Agholor signed a two-year, $26 million contract with the New England Patriots.
-In his Patriots debut, Agholor caught a touchdown from Mac Jones against the Miami Dolphins in Week 1.
-He finished the 2021 season with 37 receptions for 473 yards and three touchdowns in 15 games.
+On March 19, 2021, Agholor signed a two-year, $26 million contract with the Patriots.
+In his Patriots debut, Agholor caught a touchdown from Mac Jones against the Dolphins in Week 1.
+Agholor finished the 2021 season with 37 receptions for 473 yards and three touchdowns in 15 games.

-2022 season

-In Week 2, against the Pittsburgh Steelers, Agholor had six receptions for 110 yards and a touchdown in the 17–14 victory.
-He finished the season sixth on the team with 31 catches for 362 yards and two touchdowns, his lowest mark since his rookie year.
+In Week 2 of the 2022 season against the Pittsburgh Steelers, Agholor had six receptions for 110 yards and a touchdown in the 17–14 victory.
+He finished the season sixth on the team with 31 receptions for 362 yards and two touchdowns, his lowest mark since his rookie year.